gvwilson/thirdbit/_posts/2014/2014-06-09-planning-our-summer-sprint.md

   there be something concrete to start with
   (because experience shows that starting with a blank screen is a good way to spend two days going in circles), and that someone volunteer to coordinate the work.
-  Projects currently on <a href="https://etherpad.mozilla.org/swc-sprint-2014">our Etherpad</a>
-  include adding domain-specific capstone examples to Software Carpentry,
-  <a href="./khmer-mini-hackathon.html">introducing scientists to testing and code review</a>,
-  building some administrative infrastructure to help coordinate workshops, and more.
+  Projects currently on our Etherpad include adding domain-specific capstone examples to Software Carpentry, introducing scientists to testing and code review, building some administrative infrastructure to help coordinate workshops, and more.
 </p>